 I use the Generations homeschool curriculum with my own children.
-I love this program because it is gospel-centered, has a focus on missions, and encourages children to always look to the Bible as their main textbook.
+I love this program because it is gospel-centered and focuses on missions.
+It also encourages children to always look to the Bible as their main textbook.
 I’ve never seen another program like this.
-To add to that, Generations is very affordable, and they offer free shipping for orders over $200.
+Additionally, Generations is very affordable, offering free shipping for orders over $200.
 There’s a big focus on family discipleship and parents getting involved in being a godly example.
 But there’s a lot more to it, too, so take a look at the details below with me.

 I hope you enjoy reading this blog post.
 If you want to do my course on how to homeschool, click here.